Housing Conditions Handbook

 • Option 2: Ask someone else to give your landlord the summons and complaint in person.
 You're not allowed to do this yourself.
 You can ask a friend or a family member as long as they're over 18 and don't live with you.
 This person should serve the papers at least 8 days before your first hearing.

-At least 3 days before your hearing, file an "affidavit of service" with the clerk's office.
+At least 3 days before your hearing, file an “Affidavit of Service” with the clerk’s office.
 This is a paper that says how and when the defendant was served.
-Get this form from the court clerk's office.
-Whoever served the complaint needs to fill it out.
+A form affidavit of service is included in this packet.
+The person who served the summons and complaint needs to fill out the affidavit of service, sign it, and have it notarized.

 If you couldn't serve your landlord before your court date, you should still show up.
 Explain the situation to the judge.
 Ask for more time.
 The judge will likely set a new hearing in a few weeks.
 If you got a fee waiver, tell the judge.
 Make sure the Court has the right address for your landlord.